apache/incubator-kie-kogito-runtimes/README.md

         * This will validate the nexus rules.
 If any fail: fix the issues, and force retag locally.

-* Do a sanity check of the artifacts.
+* Do another sanity check of the artifacts by running the examples from the zips.

     * Go to `droolsjbpm-build-distribution/droolsjbpm-uber-distribution/target` and check the zips